 Family and service has always been an important aspect of Northbird’s life.
 Growing up in Bemidji, her mom opened their home to family and friends in times of need and provided foster care for years.
 After leaving an abusive relationship, Northbird knew she wanted to help other women living with abuse and hardship and decided to study social work at Bemidji State.

 Appointed one of three BSU child welfare scholars in Oct.
-2020, Northbird will receive a $2250 stipend each semester until she graduates, take program-specific courses and complete her practicum at a county-, state- or tribal-level child welfare unit.
+2020, Northbird received a $4500 stipend to support program-specific tuition and her practicum at a child welfare unit.

 “I am choosing the path of social work with an emphasis in child welfare due to the lack of Indigenous representation within the field,” she said.
 “With my education and Indigenous background, I hope to be a voice and advocate to make a positive impact for my people.”